Telecommunication-Telemedia-Assessment/p1204_3_extensions/README.md

 All models have in common that they need Python 3 and [poetry](https://python-poetry.org/) installed.
 The code is tested for Linux (Ubuntu >=20.04).
+Check the specific README files of each of the models for other dependencies.

 ## Acknowledgments